 The antigravitatory tracts must act constantly to fight gravity so these have to be constantly inhibited.
-This inhibitory activity comes from the cerebellum and from the cerebrum.
+This regulatory activity comes from the cerebellum and from the cerebrum.
 The lateral vestibulospinal tract, that also increases its activity by vestibular stimuli, is inhibited from the cerebellum.
 Inhibitory (GABA) Purkinje neurons of the paravermis of the rostral lobe of the cerebellum reach the lateral vestibular nucleus (Dietrich nucleus) through the corpus juxtarestiforme (medial portion of the caudal cerebelellar peduncle) and inhibit its facilitating activity over extensor muscles.
 The medullary reticulospinal tract is inhibitory over the extensor (antigravitatory) muscles.
 This tract has to be constantly activated through prosencephalic descending neurons.
 When decerebellate (alpha rigidity) or decerebrate (gamma rigidity) postures are clinically presented, pathologies affecting these inhibitions over centers that control antigravitatory muscles must be suspected.

 The above mentioned extrapyramidal centers in the brain stem receive stimuli from the cerebrum in order to activate voluntarily, and from the cerebellum to control its activity.
 The projection fibers from the motor cortex of the cerebrum form part the internal capsule to become the corticospinal and corticonuclear tracts acting on extrapyramidal centers that are the starting point of extrapyramidal tracts.

 Function of the motor systems

 According to its location and destination, it is possible to stablish a somatotopical organization of the descending motor systems.
 The tecto and tegmentospinal tracts coordinate the head, neck and eyes in response to visual or auditory stimuli.
 The reticulospinal and vestibulospinal tracts act on axial and appendicular muscles to control muscle tone.
 The rubrospinal tract acts on proximal muscles of limbs, and the corticospinal tract acts on distal muscles of limbs.
 Both, rubrospinal and corticospinal, are involved in the execution of voluntary movement.